aiondemand/aiod-enhanced-interaction/api/README.md

 ### Extracting of metadata from assets

-Currently this process applicability is restricted to only a specific subset of assets we can <ins>manually extract metadata</ins> from, from <ins>Huggingface datasets</ins> to be exact.
+Currently, this process applicability is restricted to only a specific subset of assets we can <ins>manually extract metadata</ins> from, from <ins>Huggingface datasets</ins> to be exact.
 Due to this extraction process being very time demanding, we have opted to perform the metadata extraction manually without any use of LLMs for now.

 Since the datasets as an asset type is the most prevalent asset in the AIoD platform, we have decided to apply metadata filtering on said asset, whilst choosing solely Huggingface datasets that share a common metadata structure as it can be used to retrieve a handful of metadata fields to be stored in Milvus database.

 ### Extracting of filters from user queries

 Since we wish to minimize the costs and increase computational/time efficiency pertaining to serving of an LLM, we have opted to go for a rather small LLM (Llama 3.1 8B).
 Due to its size, performing more advanced tasks or multiple tasks at once can often lead incorrect results.
 To mitigate this to a certain degree, we have divided the <ins>user query parsing process into 2-3 LLM steps</ins> that further dissect and scrutinize a user query on different levels of granularity.
 The LLM steps are:
-- STEP 1: Extraction of natural language conditions from query (extraction of spans representing a condtions/filters each associated with a specific metadata field)
+- STEP 1: Extraction of natural language conditions from query (extraction of spans representing a conditions/filters each associated with a specific metadata field)
 - STEP 2: Analysis and transformation of each natural language condition (a span from user query) to a structure representing the condition performed separately
 - [Optional STEP 3]: Further validation of transformed value against a list of permitted values for a particular metadata field